 This Henry Haffke design was built as part of a team effort with Henry and myself working together to finish this impressive icon of National Air Racing fame.
 Here are more of the finishing techniques I used to detail the Ike.

 Scale Exterior Panels

 One of the details that’s a real part of the Howard Ike (or any other classic air racer from the 20s and 30s,) is the metal panels used to finish the fuselage with.
 Much of the airplanes were covered with fabric, but around the engine and the cockpit, basic sheets of metal were used.
 Here’s how I replicated this obvious detail on my 1/3-scale model.

 After covering all of the areas with fabric, (I used 21st Century painted Coverite,) I use thin poster board stock to establish the size and shapes of the various panels needed.
 The engine cowl section is all covered with balsa sheet and it will be finished with two layers of .75-oz. fiberglass cloth and Pacer Z-Poxy finishing resin.

 Once I had all the cardboard templates made, I cut all the panels from 0.015-inch fiberglass G-10 sheets available from FTE (franktiano.com.)
 You can only use these panels for flat areas.
 Panels that have compound curves won’t work, but this is OK.
 Most of the early aircraft used flat section panels and kept curved and formed parts to a minimum.

-Here the freshly laser-cut panels are being fitted into place.
-To make it easy to screw them into place I also drew in the screw holes for the laser to cut out.
+Here the panels are being fitted into place.
+To make it easy to screw them into place I drew in the screw holes with CAD and used a laser to cut them out.

 This close-up shows the overlap of the panels with the fabric covering and the bare balsa surfaces.
 Also note the fueler cap is in the scale gas cap position.